 for an appropriately defined pressure $\pi$, force $g$ and viscosity $h(\theta^{-1}(t))$.

-Roughly speaking, we apply the method of \cite{ABC22} on the level of the transformed equation \eqref{eq:v}.
-It is convenient that the modification only appears in the dissipative term, which is anyway treated as a perturbation.
-To deal with the perturbation, we prove a new regularity estimate for the semigroup generated by the linearized operator (i.e. $e^{\tau L_{ss}}$ in the notation of Section~\ref{s:2.3}) by using a Littlewood--Paley decomposition and paraproducts.
-This way we obtain two different Leray--Hopf solutions to \eqref{eq:v}.
-In order to obtain meaningful solutions after transforming back to the original equation \eqref{1:intro}, it is necessary to guarantee their adaptedness with respect to the filtration $(\mathcal{F}_{t})_{t\geq0}$ generated by the Wiener process $W$.
-This is the key difference to the deterministic scenario and it is rather delicate due to the random time rescaling $\theta$ and we need to establish several auxiliary results concerning stopping times, filtrations and adaptedness.
+In essence, we apply the methodology of \cite{ABC22} to the transformed equation \eqref{eq:v}.
+Notably, the modification solely affects the dissipative term, which is inherently treated as a perturbation.
+To address this perturbation, we establish a novel regularity estimate for the semigroup generated by the linearized operator (denoted as $e^{\tau L_{ss}}$ in Section~\ref{s:2.3}) utilizing a Littlewood--Paley decomposition and paraproducts.
+This approach enables us to construct two distinct Leray--Hopf solutions to \eqref{eq:v}.
+However, in order to obtain meaningful solutions upon retransformation to the original equation \eqref{1:intro}, it is imperative to ensure their adaptiveness with respect to the original filtration $(\mathcal{F}_{t})_{t\geq0}$ generated by the Wiener process $W$.
+This is the key difference to the deterministic scenario and it is rather delicate due to the random time rescaling $\theta$.
+In particular, it requires several auxiliary results concerning stopping times, filtrations and adaptedness.

 \br Our methodology readily extends to the scenario of forced Navier--Stokes equations perturbed with additive noise.
 Specifically, employing the Da Prato--Debussche trick, wherein the equations are decomposed into a linear stochastic Stokes system and a nonlinear random PDE for the remainder (as demonstrated in, for instance, \cite{HZZ19}), analogous arguments to those presented in Lemma \ref{lem:per} below yield multiple solutions to the nonlinear equation originating from the zero initial condition.
 Moreover, the probabilistic extension of solutions from \cite{HZZ19} facilitates the extension of our findings outlined in Theorem~\ref{th:1intro} and Theorem~\ref{th:2intro} to this context.
 Notably, the proof in the case of additive noise is comparatively straightforward, as no alteration of filtration is required.
 For further details and an additional result in a hyperviscous setting, the interested reader is directed to \cite{BJLZ23}. \er

 Finally, we present several results in the deterministic setting. \rmk{We consider the following equation: }

-\begin{theorem} Let $G=0$.
-Then non-uniqueness of Leray--Hopf solutions holds in the following situations. \begin{enumerate} \item For every $g\in L^{1}(0,1;L^{2})$ and every $\varepsilon>0$ there exists $f\in L^{1}(0,1;L^{2})$ satisfying such that Leray--Hopf solutions with zero initial condition to \eqref{1:intro} are non-unique. \item For every divergence-free initial condition $u_{0}\in L^{2}$ there exists $f\in L^{1}(0,1;L^{2})$ such that Leray--Hopf solutions to \eqref{1:intro} with the initial condition $u_{0}$ are non-unique. \end{enumerate} \end{theorem}
+\begin{theorem} In the deterministic setting, non-uniqueness of Leray--Hopf solutions holds in the following situations. \begin{enumerate} \item For every $g\in L^{1}(0,1;L^{2})$ and every $\varepsilon>0$ there exists $f\in L^{1}(0,1;L^{2})$ satisfying such that Leray--Hopf solutions with zero initial condition to \eqref{1:intro1} are non-unique. \item For every divergence-free initial condition $u_{0}\in L^{2}$ there exists $f\in L^{1}(0,1;L^{2})$ such that Leray--Hopf solutions to \eqref{1:intro1} with the initial condition $u_{0}$ are non-unique. \end{enumerate} \end{theorem}

 The result in \emph{(1)} is achieved through Theorem~\ref{th:1} and Corollary~\ref{c:2} by a modification of the construction from \cite{ABC22}.
 The result in \emph{(2)} is proved in Theorem~\ref{thm:6} by a simple controllability argument in the spirit of \cite{Fla97} and no implicit modification of the proof of \cite{ABC22} is necessary.